How to lose your housemates in ten days

 It makes you feel a bit violated and a bit of a perv at the same time.

 Princess Post-It Notes

 You walk into the kitchen and see the tell-tale neon yellow squares stuck on the fridge.
 What is it this time?
 ‘Someone has put their butter on MY shelf!
 Please remove immediately!’

 While it’s nice to have such friendly reminders of your wrong-doings, isn’t it easier to speak in person?!

 Also, how much power do they think a post-it note possesses?
-Surely it could accidentally fall off the cupboard door and into the bin… Whoops!
+Surely it could accidently fall off the cupboard door and into the bin… Whoops!

-It’s been a long day of lectures and you’re really looking forward to the leftovers of last night’s curry that are waiting for you in the fridge.
+It’s been a long day of lectures and you’re really looking forward to the leftovers of last nights curry waiting for you in the fridge.

-They’re really into two hour showers first thing in the morning and always seem to have a load of laundry on the go.
+They’re really into 2 hour showers first thing in the morning and always seem to have some load of laundry on the go.
 Want to make some dinner?
-Oh no, you can’t because they’ve got three pans boiling and something in the oven.
+Oh no, you can’t because they’ve got 3 pans boiling and something in the oven.

 You find yourself constantly watching TV on your laptop because they HAVE to watch Jeremy Kyle all afternoon.
 Can you actually use anything in your house anymore?

 How can someone have so much stuff?